 Viktor Frankl’s wife, father, mother and brother died in the concentration camps of Nazi Germany.
-Enduring extreme hunger, cold, and brutality, Frankl lives under a constant cloud of death.
+Enduring extreme hunger, cold, and brutality, Frankl lived under a constant cloud of death.

 He lost every physical belonging on his first day in the camps, and was forced to surrender a scientific manuscript he considered his life’s work.